I came across this piece by Joel, where he says ”It’s harder to read code than to write it”.

 While working from home, I observed and noted carefully that all my communications were centered only around my work and responsibilities.
 All other distractions just faded into thin air.
 And I realized that I was actually not working from home, but working in solitude.
 Solitude enables productivity, uncluttered thinking and the result is intrinsic joy.

 So what are you waiting for?
-Go find your solitude
+Go find your solitude for work.

 ’One works without thinking how to work.’ - Jasper Johns